github/docs/content/desktop/installing-and-configuring-github-desktop/configuring-and-customizing-github-desktop/configuring-git-for-github-desktop.md

 {% data reusables.desktop.mac-select-desktop-menu %}
 1. In the Preferences window, click **Git**.
   ![The Git Pane in the Preferences menu](/assets/images/help/desktop/mac-select-git-pane.png)
-1. Under "Default branch name for new repositories", select the default branch name you would like to use or select "Other..." to enter a custom name
+1. Under "Default branch name for new repositories", select the default branch name you would like to use, or select "Other..." to enter a custom name.
   ![Default branch name selection options](/assets/images/help/desktop/mac-select-default-branch-name.png)
 {% data reusables.desktop.click-save-git-config %}
   ![Save button in Git configuration field](/assets/images/help/desktop/mac-save-git-config.png)